CarmelRobotics/getting-started/README.md

 ### Git

 Another program that is essential to our workflow is Git.
 The download can be found [here](https://git-scm.com/download/win).
 Once it’s downloaded just rapidly click through the setup until it gets to the install.
-The settings there only effect the command line git, which we do not use.
+The settings there only affect the command line git, which we do not use.

 Another program that is essential to our workflow is Git.
 The download can be found [here](https://git-scm.com/download/win).
 Once it’s downloaded just rapidly click through the setup until it gets to the install.
-The settings there only effect the command line git, which we do not use.
+The settings there only affect the command line git, which we do not use.

 ## Cloning a Repository